Why Bankwell Financial Group, Inc. (BWFG) is a Great Dividend Stock Right Now

 Bankwell Financial Group, Inc. In Focus

-Headquartered in New Canaan, Bankwell Financial Group, Inc. (BWFG) is a Finance stock that has seen a price change of 5.63% so far this year.
-The company is paying out a dividend of $0.2 per share at the moment, with a dividend yield of 2.31% compared to the Banks - Northeast industry's yield of 2.21% and the S&P 500's yield of 1.4%.
+Headquartered in New Canaan, Bankwell Financial Group, Inc. (BWFG) is a Finance stock that has seen a price change of 2.07% so far this year.
+Currently paying a dividend of $0.18 per share, the company has a dividend yield of 2.15%.
+In comparison, the Banks - Northeast industry's yield is 2.16%, while the S&P 500's yield is 1.37%.

-Looking at dividend growth, the company's current annualized dividend of $0.80 is up 25% from last year.
+Looking at dividend growth, the company's current annualized dividend of $0.72 is up 12.5% from last year.
 Over the last 5 years, Bankwell Financial Group, Inc. has increased its dividend 4 times on a year-over-year basis for an average annual increase of 19.18%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 Bankwell Financial Group, Inc.'s current payout ratio is 21%.
 This means it paid out 21% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, BWFG expects solid earnings growth.
-The Zacks Consensus Estimate for 2022 is $3.45 per share, representing a year-over-year earnings growth rate of 2.68%.
+Earnings growth looks solid for BWFG for this fiscal year.
+The Zacks Consensus Estimate for 2022 is $3.45 per share, with earnings expected to increase 2.68% from the year ago period.

 Bottom Line

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, BWFG is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report